Unnai Charanadaindhen

 Unnai Charanadaindhen is a 2003 Indian Tamil-language romantic drama film directed by Samuthirakani, in his directoral debut starring Venkat Prabhu, S. P. B. Charan and Meera Vasudevan.
 It was produced by Charan's Capital Film Works and features a soundtrack composed by his father S. P. Balasubrahmanyam.
 Although the film was made on a small budget and fetched critical acclaim upon release, also winning two Tamil Nadu State Film Awards, Charan has said that it was not a profitable venture.
-Samuthirakani later directed the Telugu remake Naalo (2004), with Charan reprising his role.
+Samuthirakani later directed the Telugu remake Naalo (2004).

 Plot

 Nandha and Kannan are dearest of friends.
 While Kannan is goofy, fun-loving and naïve; Nandha is somber, serious and responsible.
 He takes the onus of taking care of Kannan and helping him in all ways which makes Kannan absolutely devoted to Nandha.
 Teja is in love with Nandha and he reciprocates.
 Enters Bobby, a well-to-do, sophisticated, intelligent and responsible girl who falls in love with Kannan seeing his goodness.
 Kannan too loves her but Nandha does not approve without which Kannan won't proceed.
 Nandha starts to punish Kannan subtly at first and overtly later for maintaining relations with Bobby.

 Bobby's family and her brother do not approve of Kannan and tries to get rid of him wherein Nandha steps in to save him.
 A tug of war over Kannan starts between Bobby and Nandha.
 Is Nandha's intentions for Kannan pure or is he simply unwilling to forgo his control over him seeing him as a slave?
 Will Bobby be steadfast or is she simply using him to have fun?